 The importance of these three issues on oil resource development cannot be underestimated.
 Persian Gulf crude oil currently makes up around 25% of current world oil supply, but could rise to 30-40% over the next decade as the region’s key producers pursue higher investments to capture expanding demand for oil in Asia and the developing world.
 If political factors were to block the development of new oil fields in the Persian Gulf, the ramifications for world oil markets could be quite severe.

 Moreover, the deterioration of the Russian oil industry has been a prominent feature of international oil markets in recent years.
 While Russia holds the world’s eighth largest oil reserves, Russia’s political and economic problems have discouraged investment by both domestic and international oil companies.
-As a result, Russian oil production has fallen to about 6 million b/d in 1999, down from 12 million b/d in the late 1980s.
+As a result, Russian oil production has fallen to about 6-million b/d in 1999, down from 12-million b/d in the late 1980s.
 Both Russia and the Caspian Basin countries show promise as key future suppliers of hydrocarbons.
 The former Soviet Union holds about 27% of the world’s undiscovered oil resources.
 Bureaucratic, logistical and political obstacles remain a hindrance to both the timely development of currently exploitable reserves and new discoveries.

 Oil resource development in Latin America, which offers great strategic benefits to the US, has also slowed in the past year or two as sharp declines in oil fields in Venezuela and Colombia have not been offset by new oil fields coming on line.
 Political uncertainties in both countries is thwarting foreign investment, and state revenues are tight, discouraging spending in oil and natural gas fields by government-owned oil monopolies.